neumino/neumino.github.io/movies.md

-### Thunder Force
+### Ride or Die
-*Released on 2021-04-09, vote average 5.8*
+*Released on 2021-04-15, vote average 7.1*

-In a world where supervillains are commonplace, two estranged childhood best friends reunite after one devises a treatment that gives them powers to protect their city.
+Rei helps the woman she&#39;s been in love with for years escape her abusive husband.
+While on the run, their feelings for each other catch fire.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/qnx6-YLXFwg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/__cP41-hdwk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>